RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 You'll learn how to:

-1. Create an account, a free subscription, and a database
+1. Create an account and a free database

 1. Connect to your database

-If you already have an account, see [Create a Redis Cloud Essentials subscription]({{< relref "/rc/subscriptions/create-fixed-subscription" >}}) to create a Free 30MB subscription.
+If you already have an account, see [Create a database]({{<relref "/rc/databases/create-database">}}) to create a Free 30 MB Essentials database.
 Free plans are a type of Essentials plans; this provides an easy upgrade path when you need it.

-If you already have a subscription, see [Manage subscriptions]({{< relref "/rc/subscriptions/" >}}) and [Manage databases]({{< relref "/rc/databases/" >}}).
+If you already have a database, see [Manage databases]({{< relref "/rc/databases/" >}}).

 ## Create an account

-To create a new account with a free subscription and database:
+To create a new account with a free database:

 1. Go to the [Sign up](https://redis.com/try-free/) page.